gohugoio/hugo/docs/content/content/ordering.md

 Hugo provides you with all the flexibility you need to organize how your content is ordered.

-By default, content is ordered by weight, then by date with the most recent date first, but alternative sorting (by title and linktitle) is also available.
-The order the content will appear will be specified in the [list template](/templates/list).
+By default, content is ordered by weight, then by date with the most recent date first, but alternative sorting (by `title` and `linktitle`) is also available.
+The order the content would appear is specified in the [list template](/templates/list).

-_Both the date and weight fields are optional._
+_Both the `date` and `weight` fields are optional._

 Unweighted pages appear at the end of the list.
-If no weights are provided (or if weights are the same) date will be used to sort.
-If neither are provided content will be ordered based on how it's read off the disk and no order is guaranteed.
+If no weights are provided (or if weights are the same), `date` will be used to sort.
+If neither is provided, content will be ordered based on how it's read off the disk, and no order is guaranteed.

 ## Assigning weight to content